gradle/gradle/design-docs/play-support.md

 - Do we provide repository setup in play support?
 - Allow forking of twirl and route compilation

+### Story: Add support for multiple gradle versions

+- Adapt TwirlCompile task to support play 2.2.3 compliant template compiler
+- Adapt RoutesCompile task to support play 2.2.3 compliant routes compiler
+- Add test fixture for multi version play integration tests

 #### Test cases

-- verify that generated scala template files exists
-- verify that generated scala/java route files exists
-- `gradle assemble` should trigger compile task and output jar should contain class files
+- verify that play app can be built and executed with play version 2.3.5 and 2.2.3

 ### Story: Developer runs Play application